CurtTilmes/raku-libgcrypt/README.md

 # libgcrypt versions/features

-By default, this module verifies that the library is a very late version to enable all the features that are implemented here.
+By default, this module does not verify the library version.

-If you have an older version installed, the initialization will fail with an `X::Gcrypt::BadVersion` exception.
+If you have an older version installed, some features implemented here may not be available with your library.
+You can verify that a late enough version of the library is installed by manually initializing the library with a specific version:

-If you know what you are doing and promise to only use features that you know that your library is capable of performing, you can supply an older version to the initialization.

 ```
 use Gcrypt;
-Gcrypt.init(version => '1.7.6');
+Gcrypt.init(version => '1.8.1');
 ```

 Gcrypt.init() also returns the actual version of the libarary, so you